Make tough refinancings work with an FHA loan

 The FHA's rate-and-term refinance might also make sense if you have plenty of equity but your credit score has declined.
 Conventional lenders might turn you down or might charge higher interest rates.
 Just make sure you'll still come out ahead after factoring in the FHA's up-front and annual mortgage insurance.

-"A borrower could refinance from a conventional loan to an FHA loan, but seldom would it be to their benefit," says California home loan consultant Greg Cook of the First Time Home Buyers Network.
+"A borrower could refinance from a conventional loan to an FHA loan, but seldom would it be to their benefit," said California home loan consultant Greg Cook of the First Time Home Buyers Network.

 If someone had to get out of their current loan because of a balloon payment or rate adjustment on an ARM, and they had only fair credit and not enough equity to refinance with a conventional loan, an FHA loan might be their only option, he says.